agorararmard/Simple-Integer-Machine/README.md

 - OutOfInstructionMemoryBounds: if the user tried to access an instruction memory address that is out of bounds
 - ParameterShouldBeAddress: if a parameter was expected to be a data memory address but was received as an immediate
 - OverFlow: for operation overflow while performing instructions
+- BadFile: if the program file doesn't exist, was written mistakenly or was corrupt
+- Memory Allocation Exceptions: new and delete operators throw exceptions of type exception if memory freeing or allocation failed.
+Those are received by the catch block.
+Therefore, no need to implement a class for them as they already exist in the STL.

 ### Includes:
 - Exceptions.h: to encapsulate all exception classes